chavezroy/claim-records/public/AMPLIFY_DATABASE_CONNECTION_TROUBLESHOOTING.md

 If `NEXTAUTH_SECRET` is not available at runtime:

 1. ✅ Verify variable is set in Amplify Console (see verified values above)
-2. ✅ Check build logs for `✓ NEXTAUTH_SECRET written (length: 46)`
+2. ✅ Check build logs for `✓ NEXTAUTH_SECRET written via workaround (length: 46)`
 3. ✅ Verify `.env.production` contents in build logs show `NEXTAUTH_SECRET=***`
 4. ✅ Check runtime logs for `[AUTH] Configuration:` to see if secret is loaded
-5. ✅ Ensure variable is set for the correct branch (main vs feature branches)
+5. ✅ Test `/api/health` endpoint to verify `hasNextAuthSecret: true`